 THIS PAGE IS CURRENTLY UNDER CONSTRUCTION

 Kimishawne Davies has been teaching the underserved students of Los Angeles County for over 14 years.
 She graduated with her BA in Pan African Studies from Cal State Northridge, MA in education from National University and MA in Educational Leadership from Cal State Fullerton.
 Her career started in Compton Unified in 2000 and led her to teach at Dr. Hollie's laboratory school CLAS for 10 years 2003-2013.
-In her professional journey of Culturally responsive teaching she became a consultant for (CCRTL) The Center of Culturally Responsive Teaching and Learning in 2006.
-As a result of her many roles over the years including lead teacher and onsite CLR instructional coach under the leadership of Dr. Hollie her expertise are training teachers to build relationships, increase engagement, and elevate learning levels of their students by implementing the CLR strategies in all subjects.
-She also has a gift in the infusing of CLR into mathematics and leads a professional development workshop to help teachers with a practical approach in the subjects of math and science.
+In her professional journey of Culturally responsive teaching she became a consultant for The Center of Culturally Responsive Teaching and Learning (CCRTL) in 2006.
+As a result of her many roles over the years including lead teacher and onsite CLR instructional coach under the leadership of Dr. Hollie, her expertise is in training teachers to build relationships, increase engagement, and elevate learning levels of their students by implementing the CLR strategies in all subjects.
+She also has a gift in the infusion of CLR into mathematics and leads a professional development workshop to help teachers with a practical approach in the subjects of math and science.

 Carrie Eicher has been an educator and staff developer for the past 17 years, serving diverse communities of students and staff.
 She holds a K-6 teaching degree, a Master's degree in Curriculum and Instruction, specializing in Arts Integration, as well as a K-12 principal license from Saint Mary's University.
 Carrie has taught all grade levels K-12 and worked extensively with adult learners.
-Carrie has served as an InstDean of Academics, and Instructional Coach and currently serves as the Assistant Principal at Skyview Middle school in the North Saint Paul school district, where she concentrates on building and district staff development in Culturally and Linguistically Responsive teaching and learning.
-She is honored to co-facilitate the CLR Summer Institutes, and has successfully led multiple cadres through the Coach 1 and 2 process.
+Carrie has served as an InstDean of Academics, and Instructional Coach and currently serves as the Assistant Principal at Skyview Middle school in the North Saint Paul school district, where she concentrates on building and developing district staff in Culturally and Linguistically Responsive teaching and learning.
+She is honored to co-facilitate the CLR Summer Institutes, and has successfully led multiple cadres through the Coach I and II process.
 Carrie's focus is on classroom implementation and consistent support and follow through as teachers dive deeper into the pool of responsiveness.
 Carrie is thrilled to be on this journey with The Center of Culturally Responsive Teaching and Learning.

 Nicole Lusiani Elliott serves as an instructional coach and professional development associate for the Center for Culturally Responsive Teaching and Learning at Stanford University.
 Nicole also works as at the Center to Support Excellence in Teaching at Stanford University, primarily in areas of history education and instructional equity, in the Hollyhock Fellowship, AP Success Research Project, and as a pedagogy partner with Stanford Global Studies.
 She previously spent 19 years teaching at an East Bay public high school.